headerMap

 5. Give your itinerary to your credit card companies so they’ll authorize out-of-pattern charges, but not beyond your instructions.

-6. Bring hidden pouches for cash and credit cards, and wide-strapped shoulder bags for bulkier items.
+6. Wear hidden pouches for cash and credit cards; use wide-strapped shoulder bags for bulkier items.

 7. Jewelry: Your trip may include glamour, but you should limit the jewelry you wear to the beach, the flea market, and on city streets.
 Store what you’re not wearing in the hotel room safe or, if there isn’t a safe, locked inside your largest hard-sided luggage.

 8. Know the foreign currency exchange rates you’ll need before you leave home.
-Visit http://www.xe.net/currency/table.htm to download a current list.
+Visit http://www.xe.net/currency/table.htm to download a current list, or get and update an app for your smartphone.

-9. Information backup: Send an email to yourself with attached copies of all your travel documents, including tickets and itinerary, the first page of your passport, and the phone numbers of your credit card companies.
-You might also include your hotel information, travelers’ check numbers, and other important phone numbers.
+10. Information backup: Send an email to yourself with attached copies of all your travel documents, including flights, hotels, itinerary, the first page of your passport, and the phone numbers of your credit card companies.
+You might also include your travelers’ check numbers and other important phone numbers.
 If you lose your documents, vital information is as close as the nearest internet access point.
 Be sure not to delete the email message during your travels!

-10. For more travel tips, visit Thoughts and Theory on Thwarting Thieves,
+For more travel safety tips, visit Pickpockets, Con Artists, Scammers, and Travel,

 Pocketology 101, and Purseology 101.